A hybridizable discontinuous Galerkin method for the indefinite time-harmonic Maxwell equations

 where $\mathcal M_k$ is defined as

 and $E_{\lambda}$ is the set of all eigenvalues of the corresponding eigenvalue problems.
-The above regularity result is {\em not} yet available in the literature.
-Then based on the new regularity result, we establish the error estimates for the proposed HDG method, where the constants are independent of the wavenumber:
+A similar regularity result has been reported in \cite{MR4423464}, where $\Omega$ is supposed to be smooth, and therefore $s=1$.
+Based on such regularity result, we establish the error estimates for the proposed HDG method as follows,